cxlso/Robotic_Gripping/README.md

 The workflow begins with the Grasshopper script embedding the extrusion commands (open and closed) into the URP file.
 This file instructs the UR10e to output a digital voltage signal (0-24V) on the digital ouput 0 of the tool I/O M8 female port (TO0).
 These signals is directly interpreted by the electronic solenoid valve to balance the airflow between output A (open) and B (closed), ultimately actuating the MHC2-25D pneumatic gripper.

-The analog signals can also be overwritten in real-time using the UR Teaching Pendant.
+The digital signals can also be overwritten in real-time using the UR Teaching Pendant as demonstrated in the first video.

 **Grasshopper (Extrusion Command Embeded in URP file/G-Code ) ⟶ UR10e (Digital Output 0-24V) ⟶ Electronic Solenoid Valve (Gate A-B) ⟶ MHC2-25D Pneumatic Gripper (Open-Closed)**